iotempire/iotempower/lib/iotknit/README.rst

 barebones than `Node-RED <https//nodered.org>`_).
-It was called initially IntegrIoT since 2017, but that name was also adopted by `BM Communications <https://www.bmit.cz>`_ in 2022 and therefor had to be changed to forego any potential legal conflicts for this open source project here.
+It was called initially IntegrIoT since 2017, but that name was also adopted by `BM Communications <https://www.bmit.cz>`_ in 2022 and therefor had to be changed to forego any confusion or even potential legal conflicts for this open source project here.

 It is a Python module and can be installed to your local